 How to choose a spa in Tuscany and what’s so special about them

 Tuscany is a place where glamour, healing and history converge.
 The spa tradition here goes back even before the Romans to the Etruscans, who built temples to their gods around thermal springs.
 As a bonus, the hills of Tuscany are incredibly scenic with their cypress trees and soft colours, and you can choose from basic ‘splash-around-in-hot-springs-streams’ to 5-star resorts.
-What’s not to love?
+Italy has some of the best spa towns in Europe.

 Terme di Saturnia – the most famous spa in Tuscany